You are here:

 Role Sound & Vision

-Sound & Vision preserves one of the largest music collections in the Netherlands on muziekweb.nl and will open a new Collection Building in 2026 where visitors can discover this enormous music collection.
+Sound & Vision preserves one of the largest music collections in the Netherlands on muziekweb.nl and will open the new Collection Building Fonos in 2026 where visitors can discover this enormous music collection.
 In this way, Sound & Vision functions not only as an archive, but also as a meeting place for musicians and music lovers.
 The new building will also be a place for creation and knowledge sharing, making it the perfect place to present the knowledge gained from Open Culture Tech 2.0!

 In addition, at Sound & Vision we are conducting more research into immersivity and how IX as a new media form can create meaningful experiences.
 Examples include the TRANSMIXR and 5DCulture projects.
 With Open Culture Tech 2.0, we can extend this research to the music sector.